CaSchmidt/AudioBooQer/README.md

      implements the [IAudioEncoder](AudioBooQer/audiobook/include/IAudioEncoder.h) interface.
    - The resulting `AAC` stream is written to an `ADTS` stream.
    - Upon finishing each file set, the `AAC` stream is padded to complete `AAC` frames by inserting zero samples.
+2. Writing the chapters to a `M4B` file using the [mp4v2](https://github.com/TechSmith/mp4v2) library.
+   - **Note**: Storing the chapters as `ADTS` streams allows easy access to individual `AAC` frames and thus to determine the length of each chapter.
+   - The duration of each chapter with respect to audio samples is determined.
+   - A `MP4` file is created with the *FourCC* `M4B `, the total duration of the audiobook and the *time scale* (sampling rate) of the audio stream.
+   - An audio track with the *time scale* and fixed (MPEG-4) *sample* duration is created.
+   - The *AudioSpecificConfig* of the audio stream is written to the audio track.
+   - Each chapter is written to the audio track.
+   - A text track depending on the audio track is created.
+   - The duration and title for each chapter are written to the text track.